Eldred Trachta

 "I recall Betty mentioning how tall and handsome he was, an athlete…basketball, I think?
 She also spoke of Eldy having a keen, compassionate mind, practiced what he preached, fair minded, great sense of humor and did not tolerate fools or any underhanded behavior in those with whom he associated.
 The war interrupted Eldy’s schooling and changed everything.
 Your Uncle eagerly volunteered after Pearl Harbor and was one of the first killed from Wyoming….

 "…My Aunt was also quite athletic and shared that interest among others with Eldy.
 Betty was obtaining a degree in physical education, and she added primary education so that she would have multiple skills for success in her desire to become a teacher.
 Betty was in school from the time she was 5 until she retired at the age of 62.
-Over the years, there were occasions that Betty sparked serious interest in a few choice men, however, nothing ever came of those brief encounters, with Betty commenting that they did not come close to being the man that your Uncle was so she never married.
+Much of her teaching career was with the Fort Washakie School District, run by the Wind River Inter-Tribal Council.
+There is still an academic award at the school named for Betty. over the years, there were occasions that Betty sparked serious interest in a few choice men, however, nothing ever came of those brief encounters, with Betty commenting that they did not come close to being the man that your Uncle was so she never married.

 "Not fulfilling her dream of a life with Eldy was a fact she regretted and to her dying day regretted not having children of her own.
 Her sister, Margaret, my mother, only had me and they also lost their only brother, Kenneth Winborne before he had any children which was about five years or so after the loss of Eldy.
 So our Winborne family name lineage ended with Betty’s death in 2005….”